acolinisi/hpsc/README.md

 group of components whose sources have changed.
 Depending on the update, you may need to re-build a subset of the following groups of components:

+1. Dependencies (either system or sysroot, depending on what you're using).
+   Usually, you will not need to rebuild the dependencies (i.e. usually you can skip this step), since they do not change often, however, if you know they changed then, follow one of the following sets of instructions:

+   a.
+System dependencies (only relevant if you are building against system, dependencies, i.e. when you first built, the deps target you ran was `make sdk/deps/DISTRO`).
+To install any changed dependencies, run the following replacing DISTRO with the name of your distribution, e.g. `centos7`, see `ssw/hpsc-utils/doc/README.md` for other choices):

+            $ make sdk/deps/DISTRO

-1. Dependency sysroot (only relevant if you are using one at all): usually, you will not need to rebuild the dependency sysroot, since it is unlikely to change often, however if you know sysroot has changed, to clean and rebuild it, first open a new Bash shell ***without*** the SDK environment loaded (it is not enough to run `bash`, you need a fresh shell):
+   b.
+Dependency sysroot (only relevant if you are using one at all, i.e. if when you first built, the deps target you ran was `make sdk/deps/sysroot`).
+To clean and rebuild the sysroot, first open a new Bash shell ***without*** the SDK environment loaded (it is not enough to run `bash`, you need a fresh shell):

             (ssh into the server / open a new terminal)
             $ bash
             $ cd hpsc

     If you are working on an offline server (e.g. Synopsis Cloud for Zebu), setup environment with paths to pre-fetched source archives:

             $ source fetchcache-relative.sh

     Clean and re-build the sysroot:

             $ make sdk/deps/clean sdk/hpsc-sdk-tools/sysroot/clean
             $ make sdk/deps/sysroot

     Re-load the HPSC environment:

             $ source env.sh

 2. The HPSC SDK (do rebuild this when unsure) -- make sure your existing SDK environment ***is*** loaded (`source sdk/bld/env.sh`):

-   a.
    Rebuild the main components of the SDK:

             $ make sdk/clean sdk/fetch/clean
             $ make sdk

-   b.
-If you are working with the Zebu emulator, rebuild the `zebu` subcompoent
-      of the SDK, since it is not built as part of the SDK by default:
+   If you are working with the Zebu emulator, also rebuild the `zebu` subcomponent of the SDK, since it is not built as part of the SDK by default:

             $ make sdk/zebu/clean
             $ make sdk/zebu

-    c.
     Re-load environment:

             $ source env.sh